Tesla's Musk relocates to Texas from California; compares himself to war general

 Texas might potentially offer some tax reprieve for the world’s second richest man.
 It does not collect personal income tax while California has some of the highest state tax rates in the United States.

-A 670% rally in Tesla shares this year has boosted Musk’s net worth from $27 billion to $155 billion, just behind Amazon.com Inc’s Jeff Bezos, according to the Bloomberg Billionaires Index.
+An over 670% jump in Tesla shares this year has boosted Musk’s net worth from $27 billion to $155 billion, just behind Amazon.com Inc’s Jeff Bezos, according to the Bloomberg Billionaires Index.

 In a conversation touching a wide range of topics including government intervention, technology companies and corporate policy, Musk criticized CEOs of other U.S. companies for not focusing enough on their products.